technomancy/paredit-screencast/outline.markdown

 The esk-paredit-nonlisp function customizes and enables paredit for non-Lisp languages.
-It's included in the Starter Kit, but if you want to use it elsewhere, it's here:
+It's included in the Starter Kit, but if you want to use it elsewhere, it looks like this:

     [TODO: This only works with my patched paredit!
 Get it upstream.]